 How to create a link trigger

-1. Navigate to the Rules page in your account and click the '+ Add Rule' button
+1. Navigate to the Rules page in your account (Automate > Rules)

-Next, click the red '+ Add Rule' button on the right sidebar:
+Next, click the red '+ New Rule' button on the right sidebar:

 2. Under 'Trigger', select 'Clicks a link'

 3. Give your link trigger a name & destination URL